Guide Updated April 28, 2026 · 8 min read

 • Monitor usage.
 Rhumb's API shows per-key execution history.
 Watch for anomalies.

-• Prefer managed or x402 over BYOK when possible.
-Fewer credentials to manage = smaller attack surface.
+• Prefer Rhumb-managed, Agent Vault, or x402 over raw BYOK when possible.
+Fewer raw credentials in more places = smaller attack surface.

 • Use secret references in config, not raw values.
 Instead of the key itself, store a reference to where the key lives: